publiccodeyml/bot/README.md

 The bot is instructed to perform tasks using its tag (fe. @yaml-9000) in issues and PR comments followed by the command.

-* `@yaml-9000 vote-start`: Open the pools for the voting procedure on the current proposal
+* `@yaml-9000 vote-start`: Open the polls for the voting procedure on the current proposal

 * `@yaml-9000 vote-end`: End the voting procedure, closing the pools and